-How imagining you're wrong can make you a better investor, a stock benefiting from the cobalt hype, and this top strategist's predictions for 2018
+How imagining you're wrong can make you a better investor, a stock benefiting from the e-vehicle hype, and this top strategist's predictions for 2018

 As bitcoin scrapes $10,000, an investment boom like no other

 Digital gold.
 The new tulip mania.
 A virtual currency.
 Whatever you want to call it, Bitcoin is on an extraordinary run, with the price of a single bitcoin crossing $10,000 on some exchanges for the first time Monday — less than two months after it crossed $5,000 for the first time.
 It is a bull market with few precedents in recent investing history.
 The price has been pushed up by a flood of new buyers from around the world who think they have spotted a new kind of investment that could ultimately compete with gold as a place to store money outside the control of companies and governments.
-Nathaniel Popper from the New York Times reports.
+Nathaniel Popper from The New York Times reports.

 Fund giant Invesco Canada finds way into robo-adviser space